BioSystemsUM/DeepMol/README.md

 #### Draw relevant features

 It is possible to plot the ON bits (or some of them) in a molecule for MACCS Keys, Morgan and RDK Fingeprints.
-IT is also possible to draw those bits on the respective molecule.
+It is also possible to draw those bits on the respective molecule.
 This can be allied with the Shap Values calculation to highlight the zone of the molecule that most contributed to a certain prediction, for instance, the substructure in the molecule that most contributed to its